All Episodes

 He's got a website, get all of his parodies there.

-Now, for those of you listening on the podcast, unfortunately, we are not allowed to play the parody, suspend a bump.
+Now, for those of you listening to the podcast, unfortunately, we are not allowed to play the parody.

 No, don't use a bump.

-Uh, we're not allowed to play parodies uh that that feature music in them on our podcasts because we're not licensed for that form of distribution.
+We're not allowed to play parodies that feature music in them on our podcasts because we're not licensed for that form of distribution.

 We do pay an ASCAP BMI license to broadcast.

-Here we are in the cutting edge of podcast evolution, technological evolution in general, as well as societal evolution.
+Here, we are on the cutting edge of podcast evolution, technological evolution in general, as well as societal evolution.

 And we told you about this deal a week or two ago.

-Francis uh France's uh Alcatel SA will acquire rival telecom equipment maker Lucent Technologies in a $13.4 billion stock swap that would form an industry powerhouse with a product line broad enough to entice customers into a consolidating telecom industry.
+France's Alcatel S.A. will acquire rival telecom equipment maker Lucent Technologies in a $13.4 billion stock swap that would form an industry powerhouse with a product line broad enough to entice customers into a consolidating telecom industry.

-Company leaders said yesterday they plan to shed 10% of the combined workforce.
+Company leaders said yesterday they planned to shed 10% of the combined workforce that's about 8,800 jobs.

-Uh and uh well, the yeah, the the the they're not watering down the deal too much, are they?
+And, well, yeah, they're not watering down the deal too much, are they?

 He suspended, so they can't fire anybody anymore.

-So the French once again buckled to the let them eat cake crowd.
+So the French once again buckled to the let-em-eat cake crowd.

 How about that?

-Well, you were more informed than I, Mr. Sud Sturdley.
+Well, you were more informed than I, Mr. Sturdley.

-Because of the recent Dubai ports controversy, uh guy said we may see some lingering Issues in Washington in regards to foreign investments.
+Because of the recent Dubai ports controversy, guys said we may see some lingering issues in Washington in regards to foreign investments.

 So U.S. defense work now obviously in jeopardy, ladies and gentlemen, as the French have taken over the company which owns Bell Labs.